felipeamodio/felipeamodio/README.md

  I'm passionate about mobile development and care about the user experience...I'm always improving my hard skills as a developer, doing networking with co-workers and using the most modern techs.

-##### "If you are offered a seat on a rocket, don't ask which seat it is.
-Just get on the rocket!" - Sheryl Sandberg 🚀
+##### If you are offered a seat on a rocket, don't ask which seat it is.
+Just get on the rocket! - Sheryl Sandberg 🚀

  - 📱 I'm studying React Native for mobile development
  - 👨🏽‍💻 I work with tech since 2014